Charles Harrison (basketball)

 Charles "Tex" Harrison (January 20, 1933 – November 20, 2014) was an American basketball player, born in Indiana and raised in Texas, who played and coached for the Harlem Globetrotters for six decades.
 Harrison was the first player from a historically African American college to receive All-American honors.

 After he was discovered by the Globetrotters in 1954, he played with and coached for players such as Meadowlark Lemon, Marques Haynes, Wilt Chamberlain, and Fred Neal.
 During his playing career, Harrison had tea with Queen Elizabeth, played for an audience of three popes, ate caviar with Nikita Khrushchev, and starred in a Saturday morning variety show.

 He died at 81 years old in Houston, Texas.

 Early life

 Harrison was born to Lullelia Walker Harrison and Alexander Crystal Harrison in Gary, Indiana.
 Harrison was raised in Houston, Texas after his family moved there in 1933.
 He had one older brother, Alexander Crystal Harrison II.

 Harrison's father was a small business operator as well as the regional manager of General Foods, Inc. His mother was an educator, civil rights activist, author, and community servant to many volunteer organizations.
-Her civil rights efforts included her assistance in establishing the Texas State University of Negroes and the Thurgood Marshall School of Law.
+Her civil rights efforts included her assistance in establishing the Texas State University of Negroes (now known as Texas Southern University) and the Thurgood Marshall School of Law.
 Walker Harrison also served on the board of directors for over a dozen organizations and was a teacher and guidance counselor for schools in the Houston Independent District.

 Harrison attended Wheatley High School in Houston.